 Patrick is from Maryland, USA.
 After graduating from Washington Bible College in 1983, he worked in various jobs until he came to Papua New Guinea in 1986 to teach Religious Instruction at Okapa High School in the Eastern Highlands Province for three years.
-He came to CLTC as a faculty member for one year in 1990.
-Patrick returned to the United States to complete a MDiv at Columbia International University.
+He came to CLTC as a faculty member for one year in 1990, then returned to the United States to complete a MDiv at Columbia International University.
 After finishing in 1995 he returned to the faculty of CLTC.
 At various times Patrick has served as Dean of Studies as well as lecturer over the last 18 years.
-He is married to Jan Hall and they have three children.
-He is currently working on a D.Min through Columbia International University.

-Haon, Abel BTh, MTh
+Haon, Abel DipTheol, BTh, MTh